golemfactory/golem-docs/src/markdoc/partials/quickstarts/golem-in-a-browser.md

 In most of our examples, we demonstrate how to run a requestor script in Node.js.
 However, you can also run your scripts in a browser context.
 This example will explain how to do it.

-Before getting started, you need to install and launch the Yagna service in version 0.13.0 or later.
+Before getting started, you need to install and launch the Yagna service in version 0.15.0 or later.
 It can be installed using instructions for manual Yagna installation available [here](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors).

-{% /alert %}

 {% alert level="warning" %}
-In addition, follow the instructions to [set up the app-key](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors), but start the Yagna with a parameter that allows you to handle REST API requests with a CORS policy.
-You can do this by running the following command:
+Follow the Yagna installation instructions including to [set up the app-key](/docs/creators/javascript/examples/tools/yagna-installation-for-requestors) step.

+Then, start the Yagna with a `--api-allow-origin` that allows you to handle REST API requests with a CORS policy:

 {% tabs %}
 {% tab label="MacOS / Linux" %}